-As an independent consultant, one is introduced to a myriad of new words, phrases, and terms that are used often to describe both the tasks at hand and the independent professional landscape as a whole.
-Are you a freelancer, self-employed, an independent consultant, independent contractor, side-gigger, on-demand worker, solopreneur, or some combination thereof?
+There are a myriad of words, phrases, and terms used to describe independent workers.
+Are you a freelancer, self-employed, independent consultant, independent contractor, side-gigger, on-demand worker, solopreneur, or some combination thereof?

-Below is a sampling of the key terms used to define these many types of independent workers.
-While we’ll do our best not to drown you in alphabet soup, a fully-fledged glossary, complete with a number of terms ranging from workforce generations to independents’ financial impact, is available in our resource area.
+Below is a sampling of the key terms used to define different types of independent workers.
+We’ll do our best not to drown you in alphabet soup, but if you’re interested in learning more check out our full glossary, which includes definitions of everything from workforce generations to the financial impact of independents.

-Independent professionals often label themselves a number of different ways – below are a few of the most commonly used terms to dignify an independent worker.
-We are aware that many of you may also identify by job role or title – such as Technology Consultant or Brand Strategist, rather than simply an independent classification.
+Independent professionals often label themselves a number of different ways.
+Below are a few of the most commonly used terms to define an independent worker.
+Many independents may also identify by job role or title—Technology Consultant or Brand Strategist, for example—rather than simply an independent classification.

-Another name for independent worker.
-Freelancers often work for customers or individuals rather than companies, sometimes pursuing multiple projects simultaneously, but this is not always the case.
+Freelancer is another name for an independent worker.
+While many freelancers work for customers or individuals rather than companies and pursue multiple projects simultaneously, this is not always the case.

-Independent workers who perform strategic medium and long-term (more than one month) larger projects (over $10,000) and who generally work across fewer companies sometimes only one at a time.
+Independent consultants are independent workers who perform strategic medium and long-term (typically longer than one month) larger projects (over $10,000).
+Independent consultants generally work across fewer companies than freelancers and sometimes only work with one at a time.

-A legal term that indicates that the indicia of the work arrangement supports a compliant non-employer-employee relationship.
+Independent contractor is a legal term that indicates that a work arrangement supports a compliant non-employer-employee relationship.

-Independents are also categorized, and defined, by the amount of time they spend in a given week to their independent contracting work.
-Sometimes this categorization is referred to as a “work arrangement.”
-We use the following designations in our State of Independence survey:
+Independents are also categorized and defined by the amount of time they dedicate in a given week to their independent contracting work.
+Sometimes, this categorization is referred to as a “work arrangement.”
+We use the following work arrangement designations in our annual State of Independence study.

-Someone who does independent work, but does not do so on a regular basis and/or in an average workweek.
-This may include someone who drives for Uber once or twice a month, or a writer who takes on freelance projects at their leisure.
+Occasional independents do independent work at least once per month, working occasional hours.
+This may include someone who drives for Uber every so often or a writer who takes on freelance projects at their leisure.

-Part-time independent workers who also have some other primary activity such as having a traditional job, going to school, caregiving, etc.
+Side-giggers are part-time independent workers who also have some other primary activity such as a traditional job, going to school, caregiving, etc.

-Owners of small businesses employing fewer than four traditional full or part-time employees.
+Micropreneurs are small business owners that employ fewer than four traditional full- or part-time employees.

-Business owners that work on their own without traditional employees.
+Solopreneurs are business owners that work on their own without assistance from traditional employees.

-MBO Partners does more than just “type casting” – they also provide the right resources and tools for independents on the rise.
-Looking to grow (or start) your independent business?
+At MBO Partners, we do more than typecasting independent workers—we provide the right tools and resources for independents on the rise.
+Looking to grow or start your own independent business?
 Contact our team today.